preaction/www.indiepalate.com/pantry/broccoli/index.markdown

 Broccoli florets should be bright green and tightly-closed.
 Stalks should be firm but not woody.
 Avoid broccoli with yellowing florets.

+Broccoli freezes well, so if you're pressed for time, or only need a little bit, it's okay to buy frozen.

 ## Storage

 Store in the coldest part of the fridge, and keep it dry.
 Use within